stronnag/bbl2kml/README.md

 ## Output

 Track in Google Earth.
 Can be animated with the time slider.
-Track is colour-coded according to the flight mode.
+The track is colour-coded according to the flight mode; with the `-rssi` option, colour coding is by RSSI%.

+### Flight Mode Colours

 * White : WP Mission
 * Yellow : RTH